pbosmancsupacza/pbosmancsupacza.github.io/110/5/slides.md

 ```
 do **not** cause the copy constructor to be invoked.
 Rather, in the second line, the **assignment operator** is invoked.

 As with the copy constructor, C++ provides a default assignment operator that performs memberwise assignment.
 And, as with the copy constructor, we can provide our own version of the assignment operator.
-This is referred to operator overloading.
+This is operator overloading.

 ---